Soumyadxxp/Hospital_Management_System/README.md

 - Database is created automatically on first run
 - Sample data is inserted if database is empty
-- No default admin account; user must register
+- No default admin account, user must register

 ---